 Search and rescue (SAR) is an operation mounted by emergency services and well-trained volunteers to find someone believed to be in distress; usually lost, sick or injured in a remote or difficult-to-access area, such as mountains, forests, or at sea.

 Local search and rescue teams are called out on a regular basis to “find and rescue” people who are lost, have injured themselves and worse.

-Whilst we acknowledge and thanks SAR teams everywhere, today we are going to take a closer look at AKUT Arama Kurtarma Derneği (Search and Rescue Association) who have a branch in Fethiye and are very active in search and rescue operations in the area.
+Whilst we acknowledge and thanks SAR teams everywhere, today we are going to take a closer look at AKUT Arama Kurtarma Derneği (Search and Rescue Association) which has a branch in Fethiye and is very active in search and rescue operations in the area.